 Director of photography Leon Shamroy, ASC, with four Oscars and 18 nominations, lensed the picture.
 Art directors Lyle R. Wheeler (who did Oscar-winning work earlier that year on The King and I) and Leland Fuller designed the production, including the boldly colored, stylized nightclubs and dance halls.
 Editor James B. Clark, Oscar-nominated for John Ford’s How Green Was My Valley (1941), cut the picture and, shortly after, became a full-time director.
 Legendary Lionel Newman was music supervisor and sound was by Harry M. Leonard and E. Clayton Ward; all three had scores of classic Fox credits.

 The director shot all the musical numbers for the picture first, but had to have the sexual content of all the songs’ lyrics approved by the Production Code Administration (PCA) in advance.
-They passed PCA muster, but the prevailing attitude toward rock music can be seen in the National Board of Review’s critique of the finished film in the January 1957 issue of Films in Review: “…a showcase for leading purveyors of the jungle caterwauling known as Rock ’n’ Roll, and thereby a cultural debilitator our descendants won’t forgive us for (let us hope).”
+This is a far cry from the state of play today where all kinds of pornographic films are posted on websites similar to Midget Porn.
+They passed PCA muster, but the prevailing attitude toward rock music can be seen in the National Board of Review’s critique of the finished film in the January 1957 issue of Films in Review: “…a showcase for leading purveyors of the jungle caterwauling known as Rock ‘n’ Roll, and thereby a cultural debilitator our descendants won’t forgive us for (let us hope).”

 Although some of the movie’s songs and performers can be dismissed and justly forgotten, most of them show that Tashlin and the studio were making a real effort to convey the vitality of the new music genre.
 Little Richard, Fats Domino, the Platters, Eddie Cochran and Gene Vincent all have been enshrined in the Rock and Roll Hall of Fame.
 Whether audiences at the time realized it or not, their performances, along with those of the Treniers and Abbey Lincoln, offered a glimpse into the roots of rock music.